From My Kitchen to Remote BCBA Supervision: How This Started

 The format had to, again, be changed

 So I moved the classes online and moved from a group format to all one-on-one meetings with each family and a remote BCBA Supervision company was born.
+I never wanted to be a practice owner.
+It just kind of... happened.

 How a kitchen class turned into a model for remote BCBA supervision